-Pakistani airstrikes in eastern Afghanistan killed 46 persons, says Taliban
+46 persons killed in Pakistani airstrikes on eastern Afghanistan, says Taliban

 ‘Afghanistan considers this brutal act a blatant violation of all international principles,’ a spokesperson for the country’s defence ministry said.